IET Management Symposium 2024

 Colin has over 44 years of experience in USA, Asia, and Middle East as an entrepreneur and senior executive.
 He is now a developer, strategic advisor, and investor in the industries of renewable energy, Fintech, emerging environmental related technologies.
 He maintains an extensive network in the related business, government, and financial sectors.
 Colin was a founder and CEO of two successful regional energy companies which are now listed on the HK Stock Exchange by their new owners.
 He is the current chairman of 2 NGOs, HAESCO and IPPF.

-Colin will share "New Approach to Solid Waste Management: Sustainabile and Efficiency" with us.
+Colin will share "Wastes to Green Energy & Chemicals" with us.
 Hydrogen sourced from energy recovery processes and conversion of waste materials is a method of providing both a clean fuel and a sustainable waste management alternative to landfill and incineration.
 The question is whether waste-to–hydrogen can become part of the zero-carbon future energy mix and serve as one of the cleaner hydrogen sources which is economically viable and environmentally friendly.
 This work critically assessed the potential of waste as a source of hydrogen production via various thermochemical (gasification and pyrolysis) and biochemical (fermentation and photolysis) processes.

 Ir Simon NGO